 HOW TO MAKE POMEGRANATE MOLASSES

 It’s actually quite easy to make.
-All you do is boil down pomegranate juice, sugar and lemon juice for about 1 hour to 1 hour 15 minutes, and that’s it.
+All you do is boil down pomegranate juice, sugar and lemon juice for about 1 hour, and that’s it.
 You can use store-bought pomegranate juice to make the molasses.
 I prefer using fresh pomegranate juice because the color of the molasses will look much brighter (and better for photographs).

 To juice the pomegranate, we’re going to dig into those ruby globes and separate the arils.
 Find the crown of the pomegranate (the part that’s sticking out).
 (Did you know that the crown is actually the bottom of the pomegranate?)
 Holding the paring knife at a diagonal, start cutting underneath the crown.
 Make a full circle around the crown and remove it.
 Score the pomegranate.